 Eligible dependent undergraduate students may borrow federal subsidized loans up to:

 - $4,500/year as a second-year student

 - $5,500/year as a third- or fourth-year student

 The interest rate for all undergraduate Stafford loans is fixed at 6.8% for loans disbursed after July 1, 2013.
 The aggregate loan limit for dependent undergraduate students is $31,000 and the aggregate loan limit for independent undergraduate students is $57,500.
 The maximum subsidized loan limit for both dependent and independent undergraduate students is $23,000.

 Direct Unsubsidized Loans

 Dependent undergraduate students are eligible to borrow an Unsubsidized Stafford loan of up to $2,000 per year.
 Eligible independent undergraduate students and students whose parents have been declined for the PLUS loan may borrow up to the following amounts in unsubsidized loans:

 - $7,000/year as third-or fourth-year student

-Eligible graduate students may borrow up to $20,500 per year toward Federal Stafford Loans; of which a maximum of $8,500 may be subsidized.
+Eligible graduate students may borrow up to $20,500 per year of the Federal Direct Unsubsidized Stafford Loan.
 The cumulative maximum amount that graduate students may borrow, which includes undergraduate and graduate studies, is $138,500, not more than $65,500 can be subsidized.
 The interest rate for all graduate Stafford loans is fixed at 6.8%.

 vi.
 Private (Non-federal) Education Loans